Compare & Save on Your Party Wall Surveyor

 The Act provides the “Building Owner” (who wants work done) with rights beyond ordinary common law rights.
 If you intend to have any of the following done, you must inform any adjoining owners.

-The most common works include:
+Some common works include:

 • Repairing the party wall